tus/tus-node-server/README.md

 > **tus** is a protocol based on HTTP for _resumable file uploads_.
 Resumable
 > means that an upload can be interrupted at any moment and can be resumed without
 > re-uploading the previous data again.
 An interruption may happen willingly, if
-> the user wants to pause, or by accident in case of an network issue or server
+> the user wants to pause, or bn accident in case of an network issue or server
 > outage.

 tus-node-server is an official implementation of the [tus resumable upload protocol](http://www.tus.io/protocols/resumable-upload.html).